 Thursday, February 10, 2005

 Capt Stremba would have none of it.
 He threw back almost every piece I ever wrote and insisted I do it over.
 Not one to over instruct, his comments made their point with clear brevity.
 Words like " Repetitive", "Like commas?", or my favorite, "And your point is?"
-What really irritated me is that in our class, there were only two of us he treated this way.
+What really irritated me is that in our class, there were only a few he treated this way.
 Everyone else got their grade on the first try.
 I felt picked on.
 No, I was picked on.
 I realize he picked on me for a reason.
-He knew I had the ability to write better, I was just lazy.
+He knew I had the ability to write better.
+I was just lazy.

 Man, was he ever right.

 I spent the first 28 years of my life on the move.
 Born into a military house, we were never anywhere.
 Always about to move, moving, or just moved.
 12 schools before I graduated high school, I grew accustomed to not knowing my classmates.
 I gave up joining in any meaningful bud type situations.
 I existed on the periphery, just outside the in crowd.

 After college when my fate was my own to determine, I went with what I knew.
 I traveled.
 A frantic, manic pinball, I pounded America's great interstate system jockeying tractor trailers.
 Spending any layovers getting drunk, doing drugs and bedding any woman who'd have me.